LucasLeandro1204/Pornsearch/README.md

 ### Gifs

-If has success, the return will be an array with ~~possibly less than~~ 34 gifs, structured as
+If has success, the return will be an array with gifs, structured as

 ```js
 {